ISabariRajan/IncubyteAssesment/README.md

 # Installation, Usage and Test Suite

 This repository contains an implementation of a string calculator, along with a test suite that checks its functionality.
-The calculator is designed to handle addition operations on numbers separated by commas or new lines, while ignoring negative numbers.
-A custom exception `NegativeNumberException` has been defined for handling cases when negative numbers are encountered during the calculation.
+The calculator is designed to handle addition operations on numbers separated by delimiters or new lines, while ignoring negative numbers.
+- The default delimiter is comma (,)
+- You can also use any custom delimiter by adding '//<delimiter>\n' before the numbers (eg: //;\n1;2;3)
+- You can also use multiple delimiters (eg: //;,\n1,2,3;4;4)
+- You cannot use '-' as delimiter, A custom exception `InvalidDelimiterException` has been defined for handling this case
+- A custom exception `NegativeNumberException` has been defined for handling cases when negative numbers are encountered during the calculation.

 ## Installation